PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 Transitions and animations *can* make your application look slick and professional, but only if you employ them with restraint.
 Screen elements that suddenly jump from colour to colour, pop in and, and suddenly change there appearance often look clumsy, and you *can* improve this by using transitions.
 But your users should never really be aware that these things are happening.

-From my experience, users are conciously aware that they want *functionality*.
+From my experience, users are consciously aware that they want *functionality*.
 More functionality.
 New functionality,  Better functionality.
 If they think that you're spending time doing "fancy" stuff, they get annoyed because the perception is that the time to develop new functionality is becoming longer because of this.

 On the other hand, user confidence in your application is critical.
 So it does help if your application looks like it was written by programmers who know what they are doing and can craft a quality product.
 Transitions can help with that.